• Periodontics Carol Stream & Elgin, IL

-Healthy gums are the foundation of a beautiful and healthy smile.
-That’s why we are proud to offer periodontic services at our two dental practices in Illinois, as we want to make high-quality dental care more accessible to access for you and your family.
-Our board-certified periodontist, Dr. Michael Slavin, works alongside our dental hygienists to evaluate the health of your gums and remove any early signs of plaque buildup and gum disease.
+Your gums play a big role in keeping your smile healthy and looking great.
+That’s why we offer periodontal care at both of our Illinois locations.
+We make it easier for you and your family to get the care you need.
+Our board-certified periodontist, Dr. Michael Slavin, works closely with our dental hygienists to check your gum health and remove early signs of plaque and gum disease.

 What is Gum Disease?